 The pid4cat-admin tool is available only to the core organization and authorized administrators.

-Integration with NFDI Base4IAM is ongoing.
+Integration with NFDI Base4IAM is ongoing in order to use NFDI identification and authorisation services for access control to the pid4cat API gateway.

 pid4cat in Django